matthiasn/clojure-system-book/manuscript/Client-UI-Reagent-2.md

 }
 ~~~

-With these components in place, we can now look at the representation of a tweet, which looks like this:
+With these components in place we can now look at the representation of a tweet, which looks like this:

 ![](images/tweet.png)